lauframo/data_structure_challenges/README.md

 A [linked list][wikipedia linked list] is a data structure made from a sequence of nodes.
 In a linked list, each node contains two pieces of data: (1) a value and (2) a reference to the next node in the sequence.
 The list itself contains a reference to the first node, the head.
 This is displayed visually in Figure 1.

 We're going to build our own linked list data structure in Ruby.
 It must pass all the specs in [linked_list_spec.rb](spec/linked_list_spec.rb).
+You will note that the specs are almost identical to those for the array list.
+Linked lists and array lists can have identical interfaces, but work differently under the hood.

 ### About Linked Lists